Agj12/Wordle/README.md

-An attempt to create the game wordle clone using Java and the frameworks, allowing to play the game many times and on your locally environment.
+An attempt to create the game wordle clone using IntelliJ Java and the frameworks, allowing to play the game many times and on your locally environment.